-Pursuing Claims of Wrongdoing Against Government Officials in the Bay Area
+Pursuing Claims of Wrongdoing Against Government Officials in Walnut Creek, CA

 Police officers are tasked with protecting the safety of others.
 Their duty involves ensuring that the person, property, or rights of people in this country are not violated.
 Unfortunately, while all officers swear an oath that they will uphold their duties with honor and integrity, not all follow through.
 Some engage in illegal or unethical behavior that harms the people they swore to protect.
 However, legal remedies are available to police misconduct victims, allowing them to hold the officer and the agency employing them accountable for wrongdoing and receive compensation for harm they sustained as a result of the incident.